Interns at the CCSD are employed on a 40-hour-a-week basis and are required to participate in the following training programs:

 Administration: Interns participate in weekly staff meetings.
 They will assume committee responsibilities and participate in the decisions which affect the policies, procedures, and personnel of the CCSD.
 Interns may choose to work with one or more of the following committees: career development, group, multicultural issues, outreach, professional development, research review, and technology/website.

 Interns also have the opportunity to participate in the following elective programs within their weekly schedule:

 Research: Interns are encouraged to work towards the completion of their doctoral dissertations and may take a half-day a week of release time for this work.
 If interns have completed their dissertation, they may elect to apply this half-day to clinical activities, undertake an independent research project, complete clinically-related reading, or participate in a research project, with individual staff members.
 Interns should inform the coordinator of the internship program about their research plans and activities.
 Access to computers for dissertation and other research projects is available.

 Teaching: Some CCSD staff are actively involved in teaching.
-Several credit courses are offered by CCSD staff to graduate and undergraduate students on topics such as helping relationships, counseling theories, and sleep.
-Interns may choose to serve as guest lecturers.
+Several credit courses are offered by CCSD staff to undergraduate students on topics such as helping relationships, abnormal psychology, counseling theories, and the psychology of women.
+Interns who are interested in guest lecturing for or with a staff member are encouraged to seek out those staff members who are teaching to discuss this possibility.
 The demands of the internship do not permit interns to assume full responsibility for teaching a course in the fall and spring semesters.